ezequiellladoce/Helm-2-tier-app/README.md

-# Helm depoy a 2 tier app
+# Helm deploy a 2 tier app

 In this repo we will deploy the 2 tier app from https://github.com/ezequiellladoce/k8s-2-tier-app in kubernetes with helm.